phinate/mini-projects/README.md

-# ideas
+# mini projects!
-random collection of mini-projects :)
+random collection of things/ideas that are very small in scope :)